codersofcolour/codersofcolour.github.io/html/lesson1/tutorial.md

 ### Goal

-By the end of this tutorial you will have built [this webpage.](http://codebar.github.io/tutorials/html/lesson1/example.html "I love owls")
+By the end of this tutorial you will have built [a webpage about someone who inspires you.](http://codebar.github.io/tutorials/html/lesson1/example.html "All About Beyonce").
+We will use Beyonce in this tutorial, but you are encouraged to create a webpage about any person who inspires you.

 #### What is HTML?